flomesh-io/fsm/tests/e2e/README.md

 #### Test specific flags

 Worth mentioning `cleanupTest` is especially useful for debugging or leaving the test in a certain state at test-exit.
-When using Kind, you need to use `cleanupKindCluster` and `cleanupKindClusterBetweenTests` in conjunction, or else the cluster will anyway be destroyed.
+When using Kind, you need to use `cleanupCluster` and `cleanupClusterBetweenTests` in conjunction, or else the cluster will anyway be destroyed.
 ```
 -cleanupTest